Omar27522/Projects/labels/current/Labels/GOOGLE_SHEETS_SETUP.md

 3. Check that the worksheet name is correct
 4. Ensure that the Google Sheets API is enabled for your project
 5. Verify that the required Python libraries are installed
+6. Try clicking the status indicator to test the connection
+7. Check the application logs for detailed error messages